 Our BTM Lawyers personal injury team includes experienced ICBC lawyers for over 30 years.
 We service clients throughout BC, and in particular Port Moody, Coquitlam and Port Coquitlam.
 As your ICBC lawyer, we’re approachable and friendly as we’re actively involved in our community and our team lives in the Tri-Cities.
 Your ICBC lawyer will listen to your personal situation to guide you through the handling of your ICBC claim.
-Here are some commonly asked questions and answers from our ICBC lawyer:

 You will be asked to be specific with the information you provide: dates, times, contacts and other information.
 Following your consultation if we represent your case as your ICBC lawyer, this will help us with our own investigation.
 This may include obtaining witness statements, hiring private investigators to gather statements and accident reconstruction engineers if liability, impact severity or accident details are unknown or are in dispute.

 No, it would be illegal and “bad faith” for an ICBC adjuster to treat you differently or to minimize your benefits because you have retained an ICBC lawyer.
 Hiring a lawyer is not an aggressive act, but helps you to get informed about your legal rights and benefits.
 An experienced lawyer can also help you maximize compensation for pain and suffering or loss of enjoyment of life.

 If I was partly or totally at fault, am I still entitled to ICBC benefits?